7.4.1. GPU package¶

 lmp_machine -sf gpu -pk gpu 1 -in in.script # 1 MPI task uses 1 GPU mpirun -np 12 lmp_machine -sf gpu -pk gpu 2 -in in.script # 12 MPI tasks share 2 GPUs on a single 16-core (or whatever) node mpirun -np 48 -ppn 12 lmp_machine -sf gpu -pk gpu 2 -in in.script # ditto on 4 16-core nodes

-Note that if the “-sf gpu” switch is used, it also issues a default package gpu 1 command, which sets the number of GPUs/node to 1.
+Note that if the “-sf gpu” switch is used, it also issues a default package gpu 0 command, which will result in automatic selection of the number of GPUs to use.

 Note that the default for the package gpu command is to set the Newton flag to “off” pairwise interactions.
 It does not affect the setting for bonded interactions (LAMMPS default is “on”).
 The “off” setting for pairwise interaction is currently required for GPU package pair styles.